Do you have additional questions? Please contact us.

 - Explore and define a student-centered problem and the conditions that shape it

 - Design two pilots to test, adapt, and scale innovative and equity-centered solutions

 - Draft a theory of change that explains how the activities of a team or an organization fit together to create the outcomes they want

 - Craft personal stories about their design journey in order to build a strong coalition of supporters for their work

-- Learn and collaborate with a community of like-minded educators, entrepreneurs, and leaders
+- Learn, collaborate, and connect with a community of like-minded educators, entrepreneurs, and leaders

 What will participants create and walk away with?